joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 This is a basic example of the security needed in a self-organizing system where agents can reach consensus in a distributed way.
 It also suggests how to restrict propagation of sensitive information without human administration.

-In scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable usin traditional ifrastructure-based methods.
+In scenario like this, with a shared infrastructure that is constantly changing, security will be unobtainable using traditional ifrastructure-based methods.
 Instead we will need a trust based model like HYKER.

 ### Predictive maintenance